lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/data_analytics_with_python.md

 ### Dask

-**Dask** is an open-source library for parallel computing.
-Dask is a flexible library for parallel computing in Python.
+[Dask](https://dask.org/) is a flexible and open-source library for parallel computing in Python.

-Dask natively scales Python.
-It provides advanced parallelism, enabling performance at scale for some of the popular tools.
+It replaces some Python data structures with parallel versions in order to provide advanced parallelism for analytics, enabling performance at scale for some of the popular tools.
+For
-For instance: Dask arrays scale NumPy workflows, Dask dataframes scale Pandas workflows,
+instance: Dask arrays replace NumPy arrays, Dask dataframes replace Pandas dataframes.
-Dask-ML scales machine learning programming interfaces like Scikit-Learn and XGBoost.
+Furthermore, Dask-ML scales machine learning APIs like Scikit-Learn and XGBoost.

 Dask is composed of two parts: